iradwatkins/steppers-life-v3/docs/stories/story-m-other-launch-features.md

 - Admin panel for email template management
 - Unsubscribe management system

-### M.3 Secondary Ticket Market (StubHub-like)
-**As a** steppers community member
-**I want** to resell tickets I purchased but can't use
-**So that** I can recoup my investment and help others attend events

-**Acceptance Criteria:**
-- Ticket resale listing system for purchased tickets
-- Price setting by ticket sellers (with market guidelines)
-- Secure ticket transfer system between users
-- Commission structure for platform revenue (TBD)
-- Fraud prevention measures for ticket authenticity
-- Search and browse functionality for available resale tickets
-- Rating system for ticket sellers and buyers
-- Dispute resolution process for problematic transactions

 ### M.4 Enhanced Email Communication Features
 **As a** platform user
 **I want** comprehensive email notifications and communications